copious-world/shm-lru-aging-and-quotas/doc/internals.md

 The storage area for key-value pairs is arranged as four 32 bit words per cell, where cell contains key-value and control word bits per key-value pair.
 Two words are used for key and value, while two more words are used for bucket membership and memory allocation management.

 A bucket is a cell which may be a base or a member bucket.
 The base bucket holds a single key-value and uses it control bits to control up to 31 more members as member buckets belong to the base bucket.

+**input hash**: When a new key-value is added to the table, the hash key being input is provided as a 64-bit word containing two 32-bit words, high and low, with the high word being the full 32-bit hash returned by the has function taking the text representation of an object being stored.
+The low word is the modulus of the 32-bit hash taken against the length of the table.
+The lower word is expected to leave its two MSB bits clear for augentation.

+**augmented hash**: An augmented hash is an input hash that has its MSB set and its second MSB will be the index of a slice, 0 or 1.

 The control bits **cbits** indicate the state of membership of a cell.
 The base bucket **cbits** provide a membership location map to bucket members, where a bit set high in the ith position indicates a member at offset *i* from the base.